 A letter is closed with a term like "Best regards" or "Sincerely" which is followed by a comma, then your signature if you're sending a typed letter.
 If you're sending an email message, simply type your name after the closing.
 Here's a list of letter closing examples that are appropriate for business and employment related correspondence.

 The finishing touch to your letter is your signature, which, in an email message, will include your contact information.

 It's important to address the individual you are writing to formally, unless you know them very well.
 Here's how to address a letter, including generic information you can use if you don't have a contact person at the company.

 Formatting Your Correspondence

-Now that you have all the information you need to include in your message, review the standard format to use for letters and email messages:
+Now that you have all the information you need to include, review the standard format to use for letters and email messages:

 Letter Writing Guidelines

-The next step is to polish up your letter.
-There should be plenty of space between paragraphs and the top and bottom of the page.
-You also want to select a readable, professional style and size of font.
+The next step is to polish up your letter, so there is plenty of space between paragraphs and the top and bottom of the page.
+You will also want to select a readable, professional style and size of font.
 What you say will depend on the reason you're writing, so be sure to tailor your letter to fit your personal and professional situation.
-Here are step by step guides to writing a variety of different types of letters, including page margins, fonts, spacing, and details of what to include, along with examples of each:

 Examples and Templates